leon-luna-ray/nextjs-dev-portfolio/README.md

 ## Description

 This is my current web developer portfolio built with React.js and Next.js.
 The app is deployed via Netlify.
-This is a one page layout that includes a collection of my best projects, tech skills, a bio and contact information with content coming from Contentful CMS API and static rendering with Next.js.
+This is a one page layout that includes a collection of my best projects, tech skills, a bio and contact information.
+Content is pulled from Sanity.io CMS via API.

 ### Project URLs
 - [https://www.rayluna.me/](https://www.rayluna.me/)